Introduction to Project

 As you can see, this will take a fair amount of work.

-A draft of your exhibit is due on ELMS by midnight April 29.
+A draft of your exhibit is due on ELMS by midnight April 27.
 (If you are planning a video presentation, this could be [for instance] a PowerPoint of your plans for the video.)
 Only one member of your team needs to upload the draft.
 Dr. Holtz will review these and give you suggestions for changes.

-STEP FIVE - Assembling Your Bibliography:
+Step Five - Assembling Your Bibliography

 You should create a second document: the bibliography of resources used in creating your exhibit.
 The bibliography should list all the resources you used to research your topic as well as the sources of your graphics.
 Make sure to use the GEOL204 Bibliographic Style if you want to get full credit for this.

-A draft of the bibliography/resource list is due on ELMS by midnight April 29.
+A draft of the bibliography/resource list is due on ELMS by midnight April 27.
 Only one member of your team needs to upload the draft.
 Dr. Holtz will review these and give you suggestions for changes.

-STEP SIX - The Team Project Showcase:
+Step Six - The Team Project Showcase

 NOTE: You are required to be in person for this, barring the types of excuses recognized by the University.
 Please make arrangements accordingly.